 In 2003, a private community center at the heart of New Haven’s Dixwell community, known as “Q House”, closed its doors due to lack of financial support.
-Located on the corner Dixwell Avenue and Foote Street, Q House stood as a fundamental anchor of the neighborhood for 79 years.
+Located on the corner of Dixwell Avenue and Foote Street, Q House stood as a fundamental anchor of the neighborhood for 79 years.
 Before its closing, Q House was brimming with life, providing recreational facilities and a haven for tens of thousands of Dixwell residents.
 For years afterwards, the reverberating loss of the beloved Q House continued, leaving the Dixwell community without a place to call their own.

 The City of New Haven purchased the property in 2012 and ignited the initial hum within the community about the revival of Q House.
 Shortly afterwards, Regina Winters of Zared Architects was retained by the city for an initial program study of the space.
 Upon completion of the program study and upon receiving State of Connecticut funding for full architectural services, an RFP was issue by the City of New Haven.
 Kenneth Boroson Architects was retained along with Zared Architects to design the new Q House.
-At the time, Kenneth Boroson Architects role was to design the exterior of the building and the building layout.
+At the time, Kenneth Boroson Architects' role was to design the exterior of the building and the building layout.
 The team was posed with two challenges; the first, to build a practical facility that met all programming needs of the community.
 The second, to breathe life back into community center that had been fiercely missed.
-Following Winter’s untimely passing in the spring of 2016, the contract was revised to have Kenneth Boroson Architects carry the project forward through the final stages of design.
+Following Winter’s untimely passing in the spring of 2016, the contract was revised to have Kenneth Boroson Architects carry the project forward through the final stages of design and into construction.

 The programming was built around a community charrette which determined the specific needs which the facility would fulfill.
 The design team worked closely with city officials and members of the community to ensure each facet of Q House reflected their intentions.
 The community center will include a senior center, teen center, art spaces, a full-sized basketball court, and a museum featuring the history of Q House.
 In addition to the recreational spaces, the facility will also hold the new location for the expanded branch of the Stetson Branch Library and Hill Health Center.
 Collectively, Q House is envisioned to be a hub of education, health, and recreation activities for the current families of New Haven and the future generations to come.